-- ¼ to ½ oz spoons are still mainstays for spring Coho (silver or gold, silver/blue, silver/green).
+- ¼ to ½ oz spoons are still mainstays for spring salmon and trout (silver or gold, silver/blue, silver/green).

-- ½ - 1 oz glow-in-the-dark spoons for fall kings.
+- ½ - 1 oz glow-in-the-dark spoons for fall salmon and trout.
 Try silver/blue, silver/green spoons during the day.

 - Also productive for autumn salmon are larger crank baits that dive 6 – 10 feet down.
 Colors: firetiger, silver black, shad imitations.